wrenger/bitfield-struct-rs/README.md

 Procedural macro for bitfields that allows specifying bitfields as structs.
 As this library provides a procedural macro, it has no runtime dependencies and works for `no-std` environments.

-- Supports bool flags, raw integers, and every custom type convertible into integers (structs/enums)
 - Ideal for driver/OS/embedded development (defining HW registers/structures)
+- Supports bool flags, integers, and custom types convertible into integers (structs/enums)
 - Generates minimalistic, pure, safe rust functions
 - Compile-time checks for type and field sizes
-- Rust-analyzer friendly (carries over documentation to accessor functions)
+- Rust-analyzer/docrs friendly (carries over docs to accessor functions)
 - Exports field offsets and sizes as constants (useful for const asserts)
-- Generation of `fmt::Debug` and `Default`
-- Optional generation of `defmt::Format`
+- Generation of `Default`, `fmt::Debug`, or `defmt::Format` traits
+- Custom internal representation (endianness)

 ## Usage